Since they first developed it in the 50s, CCTV (closed circuit television) has become a ubiquitous spectacle in cities around the world.

 We don't like this development.
 It is not good for us to be seen by these technologies.
 Our design will allow the wearer to decide when he wants to be seen by them.Werteloberfell

 Before you ask me where to buy this hilarious overcoat, please know that Ignotum is not a commercial project.
-It arises from a loan (and from a EU program) to explore the technologies of "defense" from this type of video surveillance (or maybe, one day, it will be used to disable these defenses: who can say?).
+It arises from a loan (and from a EU program) to explore the "defense" technologies from this type of video surveillance (or maybe, one day, it will be used to disable these defenses: who can tell?).
 Sometimes fate is mocking.